 Useful items for a Vancouver to Banff drive

 Sunscreen and bug repellant are must-have’s on your packing list.
 Bugs – particularly mosquitoes – can be a pest in the wild country of British Columbia and Alberta, so make sure you come prepared.
 Make sure you always use sunscreen, too.
 The sun can be stronger in higher altitudes, and you don’t want to be unprotected.
-A good pair of sunglasses help to keep your vision sharp and your eyes protected.
+A good pair of sunglasses help to keep your vision sharp and your eyes protected during your Canadian Rockies road trip.

 There’s a chance you might see the Northern Lights.
 Susan has a great post about how to photograph the Northern Lights so your photos look great.
 Bring your camera for sure!

-It almost goes without saying that binoculars are essential for this Vancouver to Banff road trip.
+It almost goes without saying that binoculars are essential for this road trip from Vancouver to Banff.
 You’ll definitely want to see animals close-up, and that doesn’t mean walking up to them!
 Use binoculars instead 🙂

 Make sure you have a paper map of British Columbia and Alberta with you in the car.
 Although you’ll probably rely mostly on your smart phone GPS or the GPS built into your car, these systems aren’t 100% reliable.
 Cellular service isn’t consistent in more remote regions and GPS satellites can go off-line.
 Have a paper map as a back-up.